-Douglass found this secret: he took one step at a time, following his heart, not knowing where it would lead.
+Douglass took one step at a time, following his heart, not knowing where it would lead.
 Eventually, he even became a trusted advisor to President Lincoln, to his own surprise.
 I have been blown away by his story and his level of perseverance.
 It’s not everyone’s path, but it inspires me.

 What if you’re someone who feels a tug in your heart to do something different?
 Are you willing to find out what your heart wants?
 That’s a real question to ponder.
 Actually stop and ask yourself if you’re willing to find out, and notice whatever feelings show up.
 It’s OK to listen.
 Often that’s not easy to do.